faiz0304/faiz_demo/README.md

 # faiz_demo
-This is my first git repository
+This is my first Git Repository
+Author - Faiz